We Love Content! Share Yours?

 - Links to your Twitter account and website.

-- Email address linked to a gravatar.com account.
+- The email address linked to a Gravatar account.

-That’s all, folks!
-If you have any questions, email firstname.lastname@example.org.
-Due to the high volume of submissions we receive, it may take up to 5 – 7 working days for us to respond.
+Due to the high volume of submissions we receive, it may take up to 7 working days for us to respond.